USEFUL INFORMATION: Short introduction to bash

 Warning

-The storage area of your VM (the 200Go or 400Go) is connected to the directory /home/rstudio/mydatalocal/ so in the following of the training you must only work in this folder if you do not want to have space issues.
+The ephemeral storage area of your VM is connected to the directory /home/rstudio/mydatalocal/ so in the following of the training you must only work in the folder /home/rstudio/ifbdata/ueens_lyon_ngs24/ which will be permanent.

 The dataset we are using for this training is part of a larger study described in Ryu et al., G3 2022.
 The authors assembled and annotated the genome of the clown fish (Amphiprion ocellaris).
 Here, we will just use a very small subset of two paired-end RNA-seq samples, one from White skin and the other from Orange Skin.